jonathonc/Diesel-Documentation/uriaddress.rst

 UriAddress.EncodeMailToPart
 ---------------------------
-Url encodes text for use within mail to query strings
+Url encodes text for use within mail to query strings, returns an encoded mailto UriAddress.

 Overloads
 ~~~~~~~~~